Two-term silting and $\tau$-cluster morphism categories: Notation and preliminaries

-\begin{remark} We might as well have defined a t-exact subcategory to be a triangulated subcategory which is closed under any truncation functor, not just $\sigma^{\leq 0}$.
+\begin{remark} We might as well have defined a t-exact subcategory to be a triangulated subcategory which is closed under any truncation functor of the form $\sigma^{\leq i}$ or $\sigma^{> i}$, not just $\sigma^{\leq 0}$.
 First of all, a t-exact subcategory $\s\subseteq\d$ is closed under truncation by $\sigma^{\leq m}$, for all $m\in\Z$, since we have assumed that $\s$ is closed under suspension and desuspension.
-It is also preserved by $\sigma^{>0}$ (and thus $\sigma^{> m}$, for all $m\in\Z$), which one proves by forming a truncation triangle
+It is also {closed under} $\sigma^{>0}$ (and thus $\sigma^{> m}$, for all $m\in\Z$), which one proves by forming a truncation triangle